SmeetChavan/Taskify/README.md

 ## This is a simple React project

-Write these commands in your command line.
+Write these commands in your command line terminal.
 (Please stick to the sequence)

 1) cd frontend
 2) npm i